LeMyst/WikibaseIntegrator/README.md

 # Breaking changes in v0.12 #

-A complete rewrite of the core of WikibaseIntegrator has been done in v0.12 who led to breaking changes.
+A complete rewrite of the WikibaseIntegrator core has been done in v0.12 which has led to some important changes.

-It offers a new object-oriented approach, a better readibility of the code and a support of Property, Lexeme and MediaInfo entities (in additions to Item).
+It offers a new object-oriented approach, better code readibility and support for Property, Lexeme and MediaInfo entities (in addition to Item).

 ---